 This is because cranberries contain compounds such as flavonoids and phenolic acids, which possess properties that may help with UTIs.

 The flavonoids and phenolic acids which are found in cranberries can interfere with the ability of bacteria to stick to the lining of the urinary tract.
 If the bacteria cannot stick to the urinary tract, then they will not be able to infect it and can be flushed out of the body when urinating.
 This is one way in which cranberries, or more specifically their compounds, may help prevent UTIs and assist in treating them.

-These compounds in cranberries also decrease the number of bacteria held in “reservoirs’ in the gastrointestinal tracts and bladder.
+These compounds in cranberries also decrease the number of bacteria held in “reservoirs’ in the gastrointestinal tract and bladder.
 These bacteria can lead to UTIs, so decreasing their numbers lowers the risk of UTIs.